Last Updated on December 21, 2020 by smartkitchenpicks

 I get it; I really do.
 Cranberries don’t exactly make themselves easy to love.
 They’re crazy tart and the texture is a bit strange — not really the kind of fruit that you’re going to grab a handful of and pop in your mouth.
 But when done right (read: like this), even the humble cranberry can become something that people look forward to.

-The secret is to pair it with some complementary flavours — in this case, orange, maple and warming spices.
-Rather than boiling the cranberries in water, this recipe calls for orange juice, which not only helps sweeten up the tart berries, but also adds a slightly more complex and festive flavour profile.
+The secret is to pair it with some complementary flavors — in this case, orange, maple and warming spices.
+Rather than boiling the cranberries in water, this recipe calls for orange juice, which not only helps sweeten up the tart berries, but also adds a slightly more complex and festive flavor profile.
 In terms of sweetener, refined sugar gets swapped out for natural maple syrup.
 This makes the recipe healthier, while also adding subtle maple undertones to the finished product.
-And to seal the deal, a few dashes of everyone’s favourite warming spices to really add some holiday flair.
+And to seal the deal, a few dashes of everyone’s favorite warming spices to really add some holiday flair.

 Holiday Spiced Cranberry Sauce